thistleknot/Capstone-577/readme.txt

 		widthSize 3 output
 		removed gang, smoking, gpa, psyd from each list unless it was response

+	Milestone 14
+		Readded gangs, GPA, and psyd so I could extract those columns from NewDF within saveCSVs.R

+		saveCSVs.R does further class balancing and montecarlo cv factor reduction and gives me a new set of cv's that are gauranteed to be population significant.
+		I then compare formula's

+		Finally.
+I then run these through 4thpass.R

 V7221 R HS GRADE/D=1
 	V7202 R'S SEX
 	V7206 R'S HSHLD FATHER